Economics and rural development

 In line with article 23 of the Cotonou Agreement, EU economic cooperation aims at supporting "policy and institutional reforms and the investments necessary for equitable access to economic activities and productive resources".

-In order to contribute to the objective of economic development, the EU in Zambia provides support both at the macro- and sectoral levels.
-In particular, the EU support in this area focuses on:
+In order to contribute to the objective of economic development, the EU in Zambia provides support at macroeconomic level and for the agriculture sector.

-- Agriculture: a critical sector for poverty reduction in Zambia, through a number of avenues: direct support to the Ministry of Agriculture and Livestock's Performance Enhancement Programme, as well as direct grants for Non-State Actors active in the field.
-Currently, the EU is also working through FAO to support Government efforts to increase production and spread sustainable methods of cultivation, such as Conservation Agriculture (€17 million for 2009-2012, and 11.1 million for 2013-2017).
+- Agriculture is a critical sector for poverty reduction in Zambia, and support is provided through a number of avenues: direct support to the Ministry of Agriculture and Livestock's Performance Enhancement Programme, as well as direct grants for Non-State Actors active in the field.
+Currently, the EU is also working through FAO to enhance Government efforts to increase production and spread sustainable methods of cultivation, such as Conservation Agriculture (€17 million for 2009-2012, and 11.1 million for 2013-2017).
+Under the 11th EDF, an amount of 110 million has been set aside for future agriculture programmes.